 It has been possible to open village halls in Scotland since August, provided a risk assessment is undertaken and appropriate control measures are put in place (see guidance documents below).
 Caution is advised.

 This must follow the Scottish Government’s Coronavirus (COVID-19) Route Map.
 Some activities will be allowed immediately upon opening, subject to additional safety measures.
-For certain other activities, there are indicative start dates.
-For a summary of the most recent changes, please see our update on reopening village halls – 11th September 2020.
+Certain other activities are still not permitted.
+For a summary of the current situation, please see our latest update on reopening village halls – 14 October 2020.

 From 7 August, the wearing of face coverings became mandatory in community centres.
-Again, we believe that this will include village halls, although it is unclear how this will apply in respect of the variety of activities for which our halls are used.
+Again, we believe this includes village halls.

 If you need help with printing posters, please let us know.
 (Note: Posters sourced from NHS Scotland and Scottish Borders Council).